If you're looking to fund an idea or business, you should be able to get help from an accountant.

 4. Qualifications and experience

 Make sure you use a certified or chartered accountant.
 Their certification should be with one of the professional accountancy bodies.
-You can find more information on professional accountancy bodies on the Accountant Directory website.
+You can find more information on professional accountancy bodies on the Find UK Accountant website.

 They'll also need to have the right experience for your needs.